0cjs/hilbert-ps-proofchecker/doc/explainer.md

 to write a `__str__()` method that gives a nice representation of formulae as mathematicians like to see them, which was demonstrated above.

+### Documentation

+§"Data Structures" above (and this file, of course) is the best example here of the sort of documentation I produce.
+Generated documentation from Python docstrings is found under [`.build/hdoc/`] after running the top-level build/test script `Test`.

+I also of course always do continuous integration (CI) in its [original sense][fowler].
+I've not set up a "CI" server for this project because it's quite small and the full build and test runs in a couple of seconds.
+I would normally expect that each developer would be runnning the full set of tests (both on `main` and on development branches) frequently; with this level of discipline a CI server that does this independently isn't necessary.

+That's not to say a CI server is never useful; especially in projects where a full build and test takes a significant amount of time, or where multiple platforms are supported and you don't have developers using all those platforms regularly, a CI server can be invaluable.
+But it's important to remember that CI is a _process,_ not a tool, and simply dropping a CI server (which is just a tool) into a project doesn't necessarily provide any improvement at all.

+The core thing here that gives this project CI is not a server, but that the top-level `Test` script does all building and testing: if that succeeds you know it's likely that the system (with any changes you may have made) is working.

 <!-------------------------------------------------------------------->
+[`.build/hdoc/`] ../.build/hdoc/
 [`Test`]: ../Test
 [`pactivate`]: ../pactivate
 [`pyproject.toml`]: ../pyproject.toml